konveyor/enhancements/enhancements/debug/README.md

 relationships between all the related objects that are spawned as the result of a migration.
 This is perhaps an incremental improvement on the road to a longer term solution that tries to abstract away the details of the objects at all so users don't need to understand the underlying basics.
+Right now, this is not available in Patternfly 4, although there *is* some type of WIP tree control that we may be able to push forwards upstream and use for our own purposes after it has been developed in cooperation with the PF team.

+**TODO**: @mturley need some more info on the PF4 stuff.

+In the meantime, there is the following off-the-shelf solution we could use:

 http://nvd3.org/examples/indentedtree.html